SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-people-search-adaptive-card-extension.md

 ```

 ### Defining Person model

-Navigate to **./src/adaptiveCardExtensions/peopleSearch** and create a new folder called **model** with **IPerson.ts** file in there.
+- Navigate to **./src/adaptiveCardExtensions/peopleSearch** and create a new folder called **model** with **IPerson.ts** file in there.

-The file will contain the "model" or representation of a person/user:
+The file contains the "model" or representation of a person/user.

 ```ts
 export interface IPerson {
   id: string;